-Commissioning is a quality-assurance process that is used to verify a building performs according to the original design and intent, meets the needs of the owners and occupants, and prepares building staff to operate and maintain it.
+Commissioning is a quality-assurance process used to verify that a building performs according to the original design and intent, and meets the needs of the owners and occupants.
+The commissioning process also prepares building staff to operate and maintain the building.

 Federal agencies are required to make sure building systems and equipment are commissioned in new construction and existing buildings.

 This is done to ensure that systems, subsystems, and equipment in new buildings operate properly.
 It includes performing design reviews, functional testing, system documentation, and operator training throughout the project to make sure the building meets the requirements as intended by each building owner and as designed by the building architects and engineers.

 This is done to ensure that systems and equipment in existing buildings meet the original design intent.
 Recommissioning is used in buildings that were previously commissioned to fine-tune them to meet their original design intents and operational efficiencies.
 Recommissioning should be considered for new buildings that were commissioned during construction and in which energy needs have increased.

 This is done to optimize systems to meet new operational needs through testing and adjusting.
 Retro-commissioning is used in older buildings that have never been through the commissioning process.
 Retro-commissioning should be considered if building systems are old, expensive to operate, and have frequent equipment failures.

 This ongoing process is designed to resolve operating problems, improve comfort, optimize energy use, and identify retrofits for existing buildings.
 Although it is ideal for large complex buildings with automation and advanced metering systems, continuous commissioning is the most costly approach for existing buildings because of staff and equipment allocations.
 However, the process can identify equipment inefficiencies as they occur and allow for quick remediation and greater energy and cost savings.

 |Consider:||If Your Building Is:||This Type of Commissioning Is Ideal For:|